AngelaVitt/Coding-Project/README.md

 ## Getting Started

-You should run npm install to create the node_modules folder.
-I had to install this plugin https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi This plugin removes error messages to APIs that require the header "allow-control-allow-origin".
+You should run npm install to update packages.
+I had to install this google chrome plugin https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi This plugin removes error messages to APIs that require the header "allow-control-allow-origin".
 Without this plugin, I can not transform IP Address to Latatiude and Longitude.